MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

 | `SECRET`             | U              | No              |
 | `CLUSTER`            | UC             | No              |

-When any of these objects are created, the creating role is assigned as the owner of that object.
-Only the owner (and superusers) can destroy or alter that object.
-The owner is given all privileges on an object by default, though these privileges can be revoked.
+The object owner is given all privileges on an object by default, though these privileges can be revoked.

 PostgreSQL allows arwd privileges on all table like objects (view, materialized view, etc.) even though they aren't useful.
 We remove privileges that don't make sense.

-Below is a summary of the default owners and privileges of all builtin objects:
+Below is a summary of the default privileges of all builtin objects:

-- The `mz_system` cluster will be owned by the `mz_system` role.
 - The `mz_system` role will have `UC` privileges on the `mz_system` cluster.
-- The `mz_introspection` cluster will be owned by the `mz_system` role.
 - The `mz_introspection` role will have `UC` privileges on the `mz_introspection` cluster.
-- All roles will have `U` privileges on the `mz_introspection` cluster.
-- The `default` cluster will be owned by the `mz_system` role.
 - The `mz_system` role will have `UC` privileges on the `default` cluster.
-- The `materialize` database will be owned by the `mz_system` role.
 - The `mz_system` role will have `UC` privileges on the `materialize` database.
-- The `materialize.public` schema will be owned by the `mz_system` role.
 - The `mz_system` role will have `UC` privileges on the `materialize.public` schema.
-- The `mz_system` role will own all catalog schemas [`pg_catalog`, `mz_catalog`, `mz_internal`, `information_schema`].
+- The `PUBLIC` pseudo-role will have `U` privileges on the `mz_introspection` cluster.
 - The `PUBLIC` pseudo-role will have `U` privileges on all catalog schemas.
 - The `PUBLIC` pseudo-role will have `r` privileges on all objects within all catalog schemas.
 - The `PUBLIC` psuedo-role will have `U` privileges on all type.